List of blade materials: Stainless steel

-420 series contain several types with various carbon content between 0.15% and 0.40% this steel grade is widely used to make high-end razor blades, surgical scalpels, etc. It obtains about 57 HRC after suitable heat treatment.
+420 series contains several types with various carbon content between 0.15% and 0.40%.
+Steel from this series is widely used to make high-end razor blades, surgical scalpels, etc. It obtains about 57 HRC after suitable heat treatment.

+420A (420J1) and 420B (420J2) are economical, highly corrosion-resistant grades of 420.
+Knife manufacturers use this material in budget knives, also in diving knives due to its high corrosion resistance.

-420HC (420C) is a higher carbon content 420 stainless steel.
-The HC stands for "high carbon" and it can be brought to a higher hardness than regular 420 and should not be mistaken for it.
+420HC (420C), "420 High Carbon", is a higher carbon content 420 stainless steel.
+Consequently, it can be brought to a higher hardness than regular 420 and should not be mistaken for it.
 Buck Knives, Gerber Knives and Leatherman use 420HC extensively.

-420A (420J1) and 420B (420J2) are economical, highly corrosion-resistant stainless steel grades.
-Knife manufacturers use this material in budget knives, also in diving knives due to its high resistance to corrosion.